etherlinkcom/docs/docs/network/architecture.md

   Importantly, the Smart Rollup nodes store the state of Etherlink based on the information that they get from layer 1, not on information from EVM nodes or the sequencer.

-  For more information about Smart Rollup nodes in general, see [Smart Rollups](https://docs.tezos.com/architecture/smart-rollups) on docs.tezos.com.
+  For more information about Smart Rollup nodes in general, see [Smart Rollups](https://docs.tezos.com/architecture/smart-rollups) on docs.tezos.com and [Smart Rollup Node](https://tezos.gitlab.io/shell/smart_rollup_node.html) in the Octez documentation.
 - Tezos layer 1 nodes (`octez-node`): Layer 1 nodes are responsible for the state of layer 1.
 In addition to ordinary layer 1 transactions, they receive Etherlink transactions from the sequencer.
 Then the baking nodes publish the Etherlink transactions in the Smart Rollup inbox in layer 1 blocks.